Key Takeaways

 Veterinary Opinions on Wireless Dog Collars

 Overuse of anything can cause a problem, however, when used properly, veterinarians generally agree that wireless dog collars are completely safe for dogs.
-Since these systems are designed to protect your dog, the low-level corrections delivered by collars in a GPS Wireless Dog Fence system are designed to be totally harmless.
+Since these systems are designed to protect your dog, the low-level corrections delivered by GPS dog collars are designed to be totally harmless.
 However, some vets caution against overuse or incorrect usage, which could ultimately lead to physical discomfort or stress for your dog.

 Veterinary Care Considerations for Wireless Dog Collars